cosc2336-ds-alg/assg12/README.md

 Once you have implemented this work for the two private member functions you should be able to pass the test cases now for task 2.
-When you are satisfied with your work, commit your changes and push your commit to the `feedback` branch of your assignment repository.
+When you are satisfied with your work, commit your changes and push your commit to the `Feedback` pull request of your assignment repository.

 ## Task 3: Implement the `HashDictionary` public `insert()` API Method